-- Squash I use butternut squash here, but in the Pinch of Yum recipe I mentioned earlier, they use kabocha squash.
+- Squash I used butternut squash in the original recipe, but have also used buttercup and kabocha squash.
 So there is some flexibility here.

 - Red curry paste is a common ingredient for flavoring Thai food.
 Ingredients typically include red chili peppers, lemongrass and garlic.
 I find it in a small glass jar at Whole Foods and other grocery stores.
 Amazon link (affiliate) included in case you need to order some.

 - Cardamom is something you might not have in your spice rack.
 You could use garam masala instead, an Indian spice blend which typically includes cardamom.

 - Fresh ginger brings lively flavor to the dish.
 I would not recommend swapping dried ginger for the fresh ginger root in the recipe.

 This is definitely one of those recipes where it is a good idea to get things chopped up before you start cooking.
 So start by chopping the onions, garlic, ginger and butternut squash.